 TiKV automatically shards bottom-layered data.
 Data is split into multiple Regions based on the key ranges.
 When the size of a Region exceeds a threshold, TiKV splits it into two or more Regions.

-When processing a large amount of data, TiKV might split too many Regions, which causes more resource consumption and performance regression.
-For a certain amount of data, the larger the Region size, the fewer the Regions.
-Since v6.1.0, TiDB supports setting customizing Region size.
+In scenarios involving large datasets, if the Region size is relatively small, TiKV might have too many Regions, which causes more resource consumption and performance regression.
+Since v6.1.0, TiDB supports customizing Region size.
 The default size of a Region is 96 MiB.
 To reduce the number of Regions, you can adjust Regions to a larger size.

 To adjust the Region size, you can use the

 coprocessor.region-split-size configuration item.
 When TiFlash is used, the Region size should not exceed 256 MiB.